nickg/nextcellent/readme.txt

 - If you like it, please spread the word and rate it accordingly.
 I guess a lot of annoyed users can take advantage of NextCellent.
 Thank you!

+- WE APPRECIATE YOUR FEEDBACK.
+Be our voice and comment it!!!!

-= So, who is going to use this plugin? =
+= What is Nextcellent? =

+- NextCellent is a image gallery plugin, based on older NextGen gallery code

-- The aim of NextCellent is to provide an alternative for traditional NextGEN users to keep their sites updated without breaking compatibility.
-Older subplugins will be also compatible (those which were compatible with version 1.9.13 or earlier).
+- NextCellent provides an alternative for traditional NextGEN users to keep their sites updated without breaking compatibility.

-- Users who wants to stay working with older NextGEN version (1.9.13 or older) until they're confident enough to make the jump to newest 2.x.x version

-- Users wishing avoid NextGEN 2.x.x and beyond for the moment.

-- Site managers handling several sites using specialized software as InfiniteWP or ManageWP, wanting to keep their sites running with automatic updates.

-- Users preferring an alternative development path with backward compatibility.

-- Developers wanting to suggest or colaborate improving the code.
+- Older subplugins NextGen-compatible will be compatible (prior NextGen 1.9.13 or earlier).

+- Compatibility issues?
+Please check NextCellent Wiki (in construction) http://wpgetready.com/wiki/nextcellent-plugin/

 = What do you get with NextCellent Gallery? =